 Play a JOKER: Another ship arrives to defend this player.
-Draw a ship and average cannon
+Draw a ship and average cannon from the deck and add its value for the duration of this combat.

 Fleeing

 Add together ship size and tonnage of cargo.
 The lightest ship may flee.
 Players may dump cargo to lighten their ship.